 - Facial Oil (as needed): Pro Remedy Oil

-Once a week, I do a two-step at-home peel using the Rapid/Peel Duo.
+Once a week, I do an at-home facial using the Triple Berry Smoothing Peel (and scrub!).
 If I break out, the Anti Bump Solution is my go-to spot treatment.
 (My blemishes tend to form under the skin, so this has always been a skin saver worker for me.)
 Finally, when I travel, I tweak my skincare routine slightly.
 It gets oily, greasy, and dehydrated from air travel, so I always keep the Rapid Response Detox Cleanser and Toner in my toiletry bag.
 I use them daily until I get back home.
 It has made a huge difference in minimizing travel-related blemishes.

 I am extremely diligent about my skincare routine.
 No matter how tired I am, I’ll get my routine done.
 However, I’ve been known on rare occasions (such as 4 am after a New Year’s Eve party) to skip serum or eye cream.
 Life happens, no sweat.